mongodb/docs/source/reference/mongotop.rst

 .. option:: --username <username>, -u <username>

    Specifies a username to authenticate to the MongoDB instance, if your database requires authentication.
-Use in conjunction with the :option:`mongotop --password` option to supply a password.
+Use in conjunction with the :option:`mongotop <mongotop --password>` option to supply a password.

 .. option:: --password [password]

    Specifies a password to authenticate to the MongoDB instance.
-Use in conjunction with the :option:`mongotop --username` option to supply a username.
+Use in conjunction with the :option:`--username <mongotop --username>` option to supply a username.

 .. option:: [sleeptime]